 The multimedia resource has been developed with a view to enabling colleagues from other discipline areas to customise it for their own discipline needs as far as possible.
 This would require edits to be carried out by a web developer and this guided our decision to have the resource developed by multimedia technicians within the school.
-Retaining the source files, and the rights to edit these as required, was key to ensuring that the resource remained 'open' and amenable to adaptation.
+Retaining the source files,

 The project has utilised a fairly 'low-tech' approach to recording video interviews.
-This would make it relatively easy to conduct further interviews in the future assuming that time, school-based technical support and community vouchers for interviewees could be made available.
+This would make it relatively easy to conduct further interviews in the future assuming that time, schoolbased technical support and community vouchers for interviewees could be made available.
 The resource itself would benefit from the additional of further interviews as it would help to emphasise the range of difference within diverse communities themselves, and/or help students to grasp some of the complexities around individual's sense of community identity.